-All procedures performed in studies involving human participants were in accordance with the ethical standards of the institutional and/or national research committee and with the 1964 Helsinki declaration and its later amendments or comparable ethical standards.
-This study was approved by the Ethics Committee of the School of Dentistry, Federal University of Bahia, Salvador, Bahia, Brazil (Protocol no 646.051).
-After approval, 47 cases of AM (30 conventional and 17 unicystic) and 43 cases of OKC (35 sporadic and 8 associated with NBCCS) were obtained from the archives of the Surgical Pathology Service of the School of Dentistry, Federal University of (UFBA), and University of São Paulo (USP).
+All procedures performed in studies involving human participants have been in accordance with the ethical standards of the institutional and/or national research committee and with the 1964 Helsinki declaration and its later amendments or comparable ethical standards.
+The study has been approved by the Ethics Committee of the School of Dentistry, Federal University of Bahia, Salvador, Bahia, Brazil (Protocol N° 646.051).
+After approval, 47 cases of AM (30 conventional and 17 unicystic) and 43 cases of OKC (35 sporadic and eight associated with NBCCS) were obtained from the archives of the Surgical Pathology Service of the School of Dentistry, Federal University of Bahia, and University of São Paulo.
 The histopathological diagnosis was based on the World Health Organization Classification [2].

 The samples were submitted to immunohistochemistry using STAT3 antibody.
 The odontogenic cysts and tumors selected comprised cases collected between 2002 and 2014.
-Thirty samples including 7 AMs (5 conventional and 2 unicystic) and 23 OKCs (14 sporadic and 9 associated with NBCCS) were selected for gene expression analysis.
+Thirty samples including seven AMs (five conventional and two unicystic) and 23 OKCs (14 sporadic and nine associated with NBCCS) were selected for gene expression analysis.
 Three samples corresponding to non-neoplastic oral mucosa from healthy individuals undergoing surgical excision of third molars, for orthodontic reasons, were included.

-The samples were collected between 2005 and 2013 and stored in RNAlater solution (Ambiom®) -80°C until the experiments were performed.
+The samples were collected between 2005 and 2013 and stored in RNAlater solution (Ambiom[®]) at -80°C until the experiments were performed.